Weierstrass Extreme Value Theorem

-Weierstrass’ theorem offers a sufficient but not necessary condition for the existence of absolute extrema.
+The Extreme Value Theorem provides a sufficient condition for the existence of absolute extrema.

 Note.
-More generally, the theorem extends to functions of several variables (for instance, \( f(x,y) \)), provided the domain is closed and bounded* (i.e. compact) and the function remains continuous on that domain.
+More generally, the theorem extends to functions of several variables (for example \( f(x,y) \)), provided that the domain is compact (that is, closed and bounded in \( \mathbb{R}^n \)) and the function is continuous on it.

 A Practical Example